diku-dk/futhark/docs/performance.rst

 the compiler may insert code to represent it in some other order.
 For particularly tricky programs, an array may even be duplicated in memory, represented in different ways, to ensure efficient traversal.
+This means you should normally *not* worry about how to represent your arrays to ensure coalesced access on GPUs or similar.
+That is the compiler's job.

 Crucial Optimisations
 ---------------------